Essay Writing Ideas, Topics, and Publishing Tips

 Types of Creative Essays

-Because essays are so broad and can range from academic or analytic to being highly personal, we can further place various types of essays in an unlimited number of categories.
-Let’s look at a few types of creative essays:
+Because essays are so broad and can range from academic or analytic to highly personal, we can further place various types of essays in an unlimited number of categories.
+Let’s look at a few options in essay writing that we can explore:

 Narrative Essay: Narrative essays are similar to short stories except they are nonfiction and usually relate to a core topic or theme.
 Such an essay usually makes a point using story as an example.
 These are excellent essays for journal keepers and short fiction writers.